best tomatoes: craig lehoullier’s heirloom picks, plus the dwarf tomato project

 Craig is also cofounder of the Dwarf Tomato Project (those are some dwarf types sliced open up top), which gets back to the issue of how many tomatoes can be squeezed in, since small is good.

 Craig and I kicked off my annual winter seed series on the December 19, 2016 edition of my public-radio show and podcast, when I virtually shop the catalogs with various expert friends and otherwise talk about seedy stuff.
-Read along as you listen in using the player below (or at this link), and be sure to enter in the comments box at the bottom of the page to win a copy of ‘Epic Tomatoes.’
+Read along as you listen to the show using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 tomato q&a with craig lehoullier